-Building the ship is famed Italian shipbuilder Fincantieri.
+Construction of the ship went to Italian shipbuilder Fincantieri.
 “We have always had a special relationship with Fincantieri, since my father ordered from them the first cruise vessels for Sitmar Cruises in 1987,” said Manfredi Lefebvre d’Ovidio, chairman of Silversea.
 “Both companies have a clear understanding of what today’s affluent traveller seeks, and each approaches the market with originality, creativity and quality.”

 Silver Muse Dining

 The Restaurant, Silversea’s main dining venue aboard all of its ships, isn’t returning to Silver Muse – and we’re not sad to see it go.
 Why?
 Aboard nearly all of the vessel’s ships, the main dining room – while gorgeous – was never full.
 On Silver Spirit in particular, with its myriad of alternative dining options, the main dining room frequently feels empty, particularly on port-intensive days when guests are dining at odd times.